tomstark99/cenm-deployment-local/README.md

-                        Create directory structure for CENM deployment and download all current artifacts --generate-certs      Generate certificates and distribute them to services --clean               Remove all generated run-time files --clean-artifacts     Remove all downloaded artifacts and generated certificates --deep-clean          Remove all generated service folders
+                        Create directory structure for CENM deployment and download all current artifacts --generate-certs      Generate certificates and distribute them to services --clean               Remove all generated run-time files --clean-certs         Remove all generated certificates --clean-artifacts     Remove all downloaded artifacts and generated certificates --deep-clean          Remove all generated service folders --run-default-deployment
+                        Runs a default deployment, following the steps from README --version             Show current cenm version
 ```

 The following command will download all the config files in the correct directories as well as download all the artifacts with the versions specified in `.env`: